PC5518/AnsCom-Terminal-Equity_MarketOS/README.md

 Ticker selection

-And someday... a real connection to the market.
+And soon... a real connection to the market.